Guide: TeachBoost for teachers and school staff

 - Achieved!: the goal has been achieved!

-Clicking any of the Goal cards will take you into the Goal Summary for that goal, from where you can edit the goal, attach evidence, or mark it as completed.
+Clicking any of the Goal cards will take you to the Goal Summary for that goal, from where you can edit the goal, attach evidence, or mark it as completed.

 What are next steps?